-FISA has its origins in the Association of Trust Companies, a prestigious body that was founded in 1932 to represent the interests of trust companies and their clients.
+FISA has its origins in the Association of Trust Companies, a prestigious body that was founded in 1932 to represent the interests of trust companies, and their clients, and provide essential fiduciary resources.

 In June 2008, FISA was created and a constitution drawn up which extended potential membership to anyone active in the wider fiduciary industry.
 In 2012, the FISA Constitution was amended to cater for individual membership only, in line with FISA’s intention to create a fiduciary profession.